ie3-institute/simona/docs/readthedocs/developersguide.md

   - [SonarQube](https://simona.ie3.e-technik.tu-dortmund.de/sonar/dashboard?id=edu.ie3%3Asimona) run succeeds, i.e.
     - No new code smells are found
     - Code coverage is sufficient
-  - If the project uses readthedocs documentation, the sphinx compilation needs to succeed
+  - If the project uses ReadTheDocs documentation, the sphinx compilation needs to succeed
-  - Other code checks such as Codacy and sonatype (exceptions can be made for some types of warnings)
+  - Other code checks such as Codacy and Sonatype (exceptions can be made for some types of warnings)
 - Manual audits
   - Changes made to the code have to be reflected within all types of documentation, i.e.
-    - Readthedocs for long form documentation
+    - ReadTheDocs for long form documentation
     - ScalaDoc/JavaDoc for interface documentation
     - Code commentary on crucial parts of the code
   - All vital parts of the new code need to be covered by tests (see [](#tests))